Vicky016/Library-Management-System/README.md

 # Library-Management-System

-install MySql in your system, you can also refer yt video for that... it is important to have MySql for this application
+install MySql server in your system, you can also refer yt video for that... it is important to have MySql server for this application

 **create database for the project with the following command** **VERY IMPORTANT STEP**